TiberioG/SoftwareEngineering2Polimi/DD/previous_analysis/README.md

 # Sections  2

- * Weakeness: for the use case required I do't see the need to have more servers and to separate application servers from database server.
-The database can run on the same server as the application
+ * Weakeness: for the use case required we don't see the need to separate application servers from web server
- * Weakeness : we think it's too low level to talk about the router here
+ * Weakeness : The class diagram has a class without any relationship which is strange
- * Weakeness: the MVC pattern is not contextualised, where is used? i think it's not necessary
+ * Weakeness: the MVC pattern is not well contextualised, where is used ? it's the way each subsystem (mobile app, application server, web server) is developed or it's the general architecture?

 # Sections 3 and 4